seikonfertrad/seikonfertrad.github.io/_pages/about.md

 I care a lot about us humans getting our act together.
 If humanity plays its cards right, the universe will soon be buzzing with unfathomably rich experience(s).

-I was quite carefree until my last year of high school, when I went vegan for all the wrong reasons.
-Looking for recipes, I stumbled across moral philosophy.
-So it dawned on me that I deeply care about life across species, space, and time.
+I was quite ~~carefree~~a dick until my last year of high school, when I went vegan for all the wrong reasons.
+Looking for recipes, I rediscovered my compassion and how deeply I care about life across species, space, and time.

+Seeking friends with shared interests, I encountered the effective altruism network, in 2013.

 Despite unprecedented, man-made risks, I am excited about human civilization.
 We've already come far in very little time.